Tim Young (ice hockey): Minnesota North Stars

 Young began the 1975–76 season with the New Haven Nighthawks of the American Hockey League (AHL), earning 20 points in 13 games before being called up to the North Stars.
 He had a solid rookie season in Minnesota, earning 51 points in 63 games to lead the team in scoring.
 The North Stars failed to reach the playoffs.

 Young had a breakout season in 1976–77, as he once again led the North Stars in scoring with a career high 95 points, as he scored 29 goals with 66 assists, and played in the 30th National Hockey League All-Star Game.
 Young helped the North Stars reach the preliminary round of the playoffs, however, Minnesota was swept in two games by the Buffalo Sabres.
 Young had a goal and an assist in the series.

 The 1977–78 season saw Young's numbers slip, as he recorded 58 points in 78 games, and finished second in team scoring.
 Minnesota struggled throughout the season, and failed to make the post-season.
 The 1978–79 season was more of the same, as Young had 56 points in 73 games, as Minnesota once again missed the playoffs.

 The highlight of Young's season came on January 15, 1979 when he scored five goals in a game at the New York Rangers.
 It was his first career hat trick and he also added an assist for a six-point night.
-In doing so, he became just the second player in NHL history to score five goals on five shots.
+In doing so, he became the second player in NHL history to score five goals on five shots.

 In 1979–80, Young had his highest point total since 1976-77, as he earned 74 points in 77 games, helping the North Stars to a record over .500 for the first time since he joined the team, and a playoff berth.
 In the post-season, Young had seven points in 15 games, as Minnesota lost in the third round to the Philadelphia Flyers.

-Young continued to play good hockey in the 1980–81 season, as he had 66 points in 74 games to finish second in team scoring, as Minnesota made the playoffs again.
+In the 1980–81 season he had 66 points in 74 games to finish second in team scoring, as Minnesota made the playoffs again.
 The North Stars had a long playoff run, advancing to the 1981 Stanley Cup Finals, before losing to the powerful New York Islanders in five games.
-Young missed some time in the playoffs, however, he had a strong playoff performance, earning 17 points in only 12 games.
+Young missed some time in the playoffs, however, he had a strong playoff performance, earning 17 points in 12 games.

-Young had an injury plagued 1981–82 season, a season in which he was named captain of the North Stars, appearing in only 49 games, in which he earned 41 points.
+Young had an injury plagued 1981–82 season, a season in which he was named captain of the North Stars, appearing in 49 games, in which he earned 41 points.
 In the playoffs, Young had two points in four games.
 In 1982-83, Young stayed relatively healthy, as he played in 70 games, earning 53 points, however he appeared in only two playoff games, earning two assists.

 On August 3, 1983, the North Stars traded Young to the Winnipeg Jets for Craig Levie and Tom Ward.